Godparents – How to Choose and Their Responsibilities

 4. Location of Godparents

 The godparents are usually a huge part of the godchild’s life as they have to be around to set a positive example for the child, celebrate holidays, perform their religious and spiritual responsibilities and their proximity to your place of residence might be a vital factor to consider.
 If they do not reside close by, you will have to consider whether they can make time for their godchild and effectively communicate with them.
 You should also look at the extent to which you want them to be a physical presence in yours and your child’s life.
+Many parents prefer to name couples as godparents if they know both the people and their family well and are sure that they are in a committed relationship.

 Choosing godparents is one of the most important decisions that expecting parents have to make.
 A godparent plays a huge role in the child’s life and making the right decision can be made easy with these tips.